 This is useful for situations like school cancellations, visitors coming over, grocery shopping trips, etc.

-Try some of the following game ideas to promote more flexible thinking.
+Try some of the following game ideas to promote cognitive flexibility.

 Take a “regular” object and see how many different things you and your child can pretend it is.
 You may have seen this on the show “Whose Line is It Anyway”